Live in Seattle? Here’s how often you should get your sewers inspected

-How often should you get your sewer lines inspected?
-This is a question I get all the time from my customers.
+How often should you get your sewers inspected?
+This is a question we get all the time from Bob Oates customers.
 To put it bluntly, if you have to ask, it’s probably time you get them checked out.
 Better safe than sorry as they say, and safe in this case means avoiding an extremely costly repair if and when your sewer line decides to give out on you.

-Listen up!
-If you live in Seattle, sewer line inspections are particularly important.
+If you live in Seattle, sewer line inspections are particularly important

 Act now, Seattleites!

 The house with the ruptured side-sewer mentioned in the article was built in 1909, which brings a particular issue for many homeowners into relief.
 Most of the Seattle sewer system is composed of concrete, and concrete typically has a shelf life of about 80 years before it begins to degrade.
-On average, most Seattle homes were built before 1960… see where I’m going with this?
+On average, most Seattle homes were built before 1960, so you can see how the math works here.
 Plus, with soil erosion and the natural spreading of root systems, both thanks to the rain, many Seattle homes are reaching that special age where sewer line replacement isn’t just a good idea, it’s a necessity.

 Let’s Break it Down

-To be clear, the specific benefits of regular sewer inspections and cleaning are:
+Here are the specific benefits of regular sewer inspections and cleaning:

-- Helps prevent and treat backups and blockages cost effectively
+- Help prevent and treat backups and blockages cost effectively

-- Deals with typical debris (grease, roots, sand) before it leads to problems
+- Deal with typical debris (grease, roots, sand) before it leads to problems

-- Determines the overall condition of your sewer line to diagnose problems early on
+- Determine the overall condition of your sewer line to diagnose problems early on

 - Improve your sewer line’s longevity

 Seattle homeowners are faced with particular challenges when it comes to sewer line cleaning and inspections.
-But when it comes down to it, Bob Oates Plumbing, Sewer, & Rooter is your best choice for video sewer inspection in Seattle.
-Whether it’s cleaning, inspection, trenchless repair, you name it, we’ve got the experience and the customer service to provide you with the best all around solutions for sewer and drain maintenance in town.
+But when it comes down to it, Bob Oates Sewer, & Rooter is your best choice for video sewer inspection in Seattle.
+Whether it’s cleaning, inspection, trenchless sewer repair — you name it, we’ve got the experience and the customer service to provide you with the best all around solutions for sewer and drain maintenance in town.